 SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-San Francisco Events in September: Fun Things to Do in 2024
+San Francisco Events in September: Fun Things to Do in 2026

 Jill on a windy day at the Golden Gate Bridge

-If you're a sports fan, I've included details to catch a baseball game with the SF Giants or the Oakland A's.
-The 49ers also have games this month at home.
+If you're a sports fan, I've included details to catch a baseball game with the SF Giants.

-Read on for details activities I recommend and other top things to do this month in SF.
+Read on for details on activities I recommend and other top things to do this month in SF.

 Labor Day Weekend